 With the defined objectives of the study, it has utilized the quantitative approach with the survey technique.
-The selfadministrated questionnaire was developed using validated measuring scales.
-Accordingly, the infectious disease risk perception measured with the scale as presented by (Seale, et al., 2010) in their study which consists of nine indicators was adapted.
-And the retail crowding measurement of (Machleit, et al., 2000) which consists of eight indicators was used for measuring two dimensions identified with the literature review of the study.
-Even it has used the validated scales in measuring the construct, in ensuring the content validity in the identified context, the researcher has used the experts' questionnaire opinions. А developed in three sections the first section attempts to collect the demographic information of respondents which provides an understanding of the profile of the consumers and the second section was on the infectious disease risk perception and the final and the third section was on perceived retail crowding.
+The self-administrated questionnaire developed using validated was measuring scales.
+Accordingly, the infectious disease risk perception as measured with the scale presented by (Seale, et al., 2010) in their study which consists of nine indicators was adapted.
+And the retail crowding measurement of (Machleit, et al., 2000) which consists of eight indicators was used for measuring two identified dimensions with the literature review of the study.
+Even it has used the validated scales in measuring the construct, in ensuring the content validity in the identified context, the researcher has used the experts' opinions.
+A questionnaire developed in three sections the first section attempts collect the to demographic information of respondents which provides an understanding of the profile of the consumers and the second section was risk infectious disease on the perception and the final and the third section was on perceived retail crowding.
 The third section consists of the main two subsections as human density and spatial density.

-The study population for the study was identified as all the consumers in the country.
-With the identified population study has utilized the purposive sampling for sample selection.
-In which the purposive provides sampling а more informative response to achieve the study objectives.
-Furthermore, in determining the sample size it has been used the rule of thumb as per the recommendations from the (Wong, 2013); (Ringle, et al., 2014) have used the 100 as the sample size for the study.
+The study population for the study was identified as all the consumers in the With the identified country. population study has utilized the purposive sampling for sample selection.
+In which the purposive sampling provides a more informative achieve response to the study Furthermore, objectives. in determining the sample size it has been used the rule of thumb as per the recommendations from the (Wong, 2013); (Ringle, et al., 2014) have used the 100 as the sample size for the study.
 The data was collected using the online questionnaire within the period of 1st of April 2020 to 14th April 2020 from the residents in the Western province.
 The respondents have recruited via emails and social media the researcher selected the Western province since the Western province has identified as the high-risk area in the case of COVID 19 (Health Promotion Bureau, Sri Lanka, 2020).
-In analyzing the study hypotheses which was supported by the SmartPLS 3 software package. presentation Data has been conducted in the main three aspects while the first one describes the data set including the respondent profile.
+In analyzing the study hypotheses researcher has used the Partial Least Structural Evaluation Square Modeling (PLS-SEM) technique which was supported by the SmartPLS 3 software package.
+Data presentation has been conducted in the main three aspects while the first one describes the data set including the respondent profile.
 The second part of the data analysis presents the reliability and the validity of the collected data and the final section presents the hypotheses testing to achieve the expected outcomes of the study.

-4. Data Analysis 4.1.
-Descriptive Analysis A descriptive analysis of the collected data consists of two parts.
-The first part describes the profile researcher has used the Partial of the respondents.
-As per the analysis, it is highlighted that 76% of the respondents are male while 63% of the total sample is married.
-92% of Furthermore, the respondents are above 30 years old which implies that the respondents are engaging with the household consumption decision making.
+4. Data Analysis

+4.1.
+Descriptive Analysis

+A descriptive analysis of the collected data consists of two parts.
+The first part describes the profile of the respondents.
+As per the analysis, it is highlighted 76% of the that respondents are male while 63% of the total sample is married.
+Furthermore, 92% of the respondents are above 30 years old which implies that the respondents are engaging with the household consumption decision making.
 Also, 60% of the respondents are having more than LKR 70,000 as their family income which represents the majority middle income earning families in the country.